aws/crypto-tools/repo-management/tenets.md

 Requirements MUST be defined in written documentation.

-This is important for two reasons:
+This is important because:

 1. We MUST efficiently communicate our requirements to all maintainers.
     The only way that we can do this is by writing them down.
 1. We MUST communicate our requirements to our users and contributors.
     The only way that we can do this is by writing them down.
 1. We cannot enforce undefined requirements.
+1. We cannot know when/if/how requirements change if they are not recorded.

 ### Enforceable Rules